vikingJason/5eVaultMain/content/2. DM Tools/Rules/Labours (5e Variant Rule).md

 *Boon: Your [[Constitution]] becomes 13 if it is not already higher and you have advantage on saving throws made against ingested toxins, poisons, and diseases.*

 You must survive for at least 30 days straight on a solely unconventional and dangerous diet, which can include raw or spoiled meat, moldy produce or cheese, and other unsavory ingredients.
-Once you contract a [[disease]] from subsisting on this diet and recover from it naturally, you realize you have gained an iron stomach that can handle even the most dubious of foods.
+Once you contract a [[Cackle Fever]] from subsisting on this diet and recover from it naturally, you realize you have gained an iron stomach that can handle even the most dubious of foods.

 #### Skin of Adamantine, Variant